SCB Opposes Construction of Thirty Meter Telescope (TMT) on Mauna Kea (Mauna a Wākea), Hawai'i

 Mauna Kea is a rare, globally significant, and uniquely threatened habitat.
 At 4,200 m in elevation, Mauna Kea is taller than both Mt.
 Hood (Wy'east to the Multnomah tribe) and Grand Teton (Rock Standing or Elder Brother to the Shoshone).
 Warm, moist air rising from the tropical Pacific Ocean condenses and falls as rain or snow at the summit.
 Mauna Kea can be translated to “white mountain” in reference to this seasonal snow, which is increasingly uncommon due to climate change3.
 However, there are many names for the mountain, one of which is Mauna a Wākea, as the mountain is connected to the sky father deity of Hawai‘i, meaning that Mauna Kea is the place that connects Kānaka Maoli (Native Hawaiians) from their lands to their cosmic origins4.

 The summit of Mauna Kea (where the MKSR is located) supports a fragile aeolian ecosystem (i.e., shaped by wind patterns), characterized by specialized primary producers (including mosses, algae, and lichens) and an unusual community of arthropod predators and scavengers.
 Resident plant species include the endangered Mauna Kea silversword (Argyroxiphium sandwicense) and Douglas’ bladderfern (Cystopteris douglasii), listed as a species of concern by the U.S. Fish and Wildlife Service.
-There are at least 12 arthropod species endemic to the summit, including omnivorous, day-flying Agrotis moths, Lycosa wolf spiders, a Lithobius centipede, and the unique, flightless wēkiu bug (Nysius wekiuicola).
-The wēkiu bug is a candidate for federal listing as an endangered species5.
+There are at least 12 arthropod species endemic to the summit, including omnivorous, day-flying Agrotis moths, Lycosa wolf spiders, a Lithobius centipede, and the unique, flightless wēkiu bug (Nysius wekiuicola), a one-time candidate for federal listing (2006) as an endangered species5 but now considered stable and removed from consideration.
 Further degradation of summit ecosystems--already impacted by existing development2 and climate change--cannot be mitigated: These endemic species of Mauna Kea have no alternative habitat.

 The potential construction of TMT on Mauna Kea would follow decades of development that has already caused negative socio-ecological impacts, including 1) significant environmental damage, 2) broken promises to remove decommissioned observatories and carry out remediation of those sites, and 3) exclusion of Kānaka Maoli in the decision making and ongoing management of Mauna Kea.